ginzburg-dev/JAM-asset-manager/README.md

 ### Scalability and Statistics
 - **Multi-project Support:** Adapts to multiple projects.
 - **Statistics:** Generates comprehensive statistics over individual or multiple projects for specified time periods.

-## License
-Specify the license under which JAM Asset Manager is distributed.